gabbo89/EEA2024-2025/docs/3a3_methylation_distribution.md

 >
 > Obtain a graph with the distribution of methylation values in three contexts `CG`, `CHG` and `CHH`.

-We will us the methylation table obtained froom Bismark.
+We will use the methylation table obtained from Bismark.
+The file represent the result of wgbs performed in _Arabidopsis thaliana_ samples.

 The file is located at the following path

-`/data2/biotecnologie_molecolari_gmagris/bismark_methylome/...CX_report.txt`
+`/data2/biotecnologie_molecolari_magris/bismark_methylome/...CX_report.txt`

 The suffix of the file is `.CX_report.txt` and the structure is as follows: